Reginald Johnson

 I was chosen through, here we go, through my connection with the National Conference of Christians and Jews here in this building where I’m speaking to you at, where we had our meetings.
 One of the people who was in charge of the Arts Commission was Marjorie Lee.
 Marjorie Lee was a Chinese American and her husband worked– they both worked– at Rutgers.
 I know she was in the library.
 I can’t remember exactly what his role was.
 But, she, you know, it was love at first sight.
 So, what we did was we decided was that we were going to send a message to this area that we could work together.

 So, what we did was, we put on– we sponsored three events.
-Over here at Douglas.
-The auditorium at Douglas.
+Over here at Douglass.
+The auditorium at Douglass.
 We did a choral presentation.
 They brought in people from China; I brought in local people and they– because choral groups are very big in China, so they sang, our group sang, basically negro spirituals and then we sang each other’s music.
 We found a common ground to do that.
 Then the next thing was Jazz.
 Because they love Jazz in China and, of course, we’re part of the Jazz originators.

 1:41:00